dctucker/midibus/README.md

 ## Client/server

-Currently the client is extremely dumb, simply reading the server's config file.
+Currently the client is pretty simple; it loads configuration via socket stream.
-This will change in the future making it more interactive.
+It will change in the future to be more interactive.
 But hey, at least it looks good, and you can see the current configuration presented visually.

 The server has a thread for each input device, and maintains state for each